0Empty0/chess/README.md

+# Chesses
-# Here you can find implementation of chess on different languages
+Here you can find implementation of chess on different languages

 ## List of languages: